 How to Create Profiles in Salesforce?

-Step 3: After clicking on “New”, you will see an image as shown below.
-Choose a profile from the drop-down menu below, select a user licence and give your profile a name.
+Step 3: When you select “New,” you will see the image below.
+Select a user license, pick a profile from the drop-down menu below, and give your profile a name.

 Step 4: Save the Profile.

 Want to ace the Salesforce hiring process?
 Intellipaat’s Top Salesforce Interview Questions are meant only for you!

 We hope now you must be familiar with the purpose of Salesforce roles and profiles by this point.
 In summary, whereas in profiles your access to changing the data is determined by your profile needs, in roles you will have visibility access to your data, including that of your subordinates.
 Additionally, we covered the Salesforce profile and role creation process.